-The Berean Library is the College Ministry’s own library, with over 550 books in circulation and available for free to all college students and staff.
+The Berean Library is the College Ministry’s own library, with over 600 books in circulation, and available for free to all college students and staff.
+It is the largest known collegiate ministry library in the Northern hemisphere.
 Located in the garage of the Farrell’s home (where we meet on Fridays), the Berean Library functions just like our public libraries.
 The entire collection was donated by the church body.

 The two main purposes for the Berean Library are, first, to be an aid in your spiritual walk as you are being discipled, counseled, and learning.
 The second is to cultivate a habit of reading.

 When you come on Friday nights, please peruse the bookshelves.
 If you have any questions or want to check out a book, find one of our library staff; they would love to help you.
 Tolle Lege.

 The entire catalog can be viewed online here

 Over at Cross-point.org they complied all of Mark Dever’s (senior pastor of Capitol Hill Baptist Church) book recommendations.
 Our favorite is the four-year reading plan that Dever compiled called “Christian Classics Curriculum.”